-There are 3 x 57g handmade chocolate bars in this “Equator” collection, presented in a beautiful cardboard gift pack.
+There are 3 x 20g handmade bean to bar chocolate bars in this “Equator” collection, presented in a beautiful cardboard gift pack.
 Each bar is individually wrapped and boxed, keeping them as fresh as possible.

 To us, the Equator collection concept is to use ingredients that come from a single ecosystem.
 Because an ecosystem’s minerals, water, and soil give life to its plants, the living things that thrive together inherently taste good together.